Cancer Types – Brain Tumor

 About the brain and central nervous system

-The brain and spinal column make up the central nervous system (CNS), where all vital functions, such as thought, speech, and body movements are controlled.
-When a tumor grows in the CNS, it can affect a person’s thought processes or movements.
+The brain and spinal column make up the central nervous system (CNS), where all vital functions are controlled.
+These functions include thought, speech, and body movements.
+This means that when a tumor grows in the CNS, it can affect a person’s thought processes, the way they talk, or movements.

 Anatomy of the brain

-The cerebrum.
+- The cerebrum.
 This is the largest part of the brain.
-It contains two cerebral hemispheres on either side of the brain that each control the opposite side of the body.
-It is divided into four lobes where specific functions occur:
+It contains 2 cerebral hemispheres on either side of the brain that each control the opposite side of the body.
+It is divided into 4 lobes where specific functions occur:

 - The frontal lobe controls reasoning, emotions, problem-solving, expressive speech, and movement

-- The parietal lobe controls the sensations of touch, such as pressure, pain, and temperature, and parts of speech, visual-spatial orientation, and calculation
+- The parietal lobe controls the sensations of touch, such as pressure, pain, and temperature.
+It also controls parts of speech, visual-spatial orientation, and calculation

 - The temporal lobe controls memory, special senses such as hearing, and the ability to understand spoken or written words